 What is GraphQL and how does it differ from REST?

-Finding a new API can be like discovering a gateway to a vast amount of data, which might be otherwise inaccessible.
+Finding a new API can be like discovering a gateway to a vast amount of data that might be otherwise inaccessible.
 A couple of my favorites have led to photos from the Mars Rover and 300 year old newspapers.
+These APIs are often implemented using REST, the standard for making web resources accessible for over a decade, but there's a different way to access resources called GraphQL.

-There's a different way to access web resources, called GraphQL.
-The first time I heard about it was a few years ago in some article about Facebook, but I didn't pay much attention to it at the time.
-I didn't realize until recently that Facebook actually developed it - and a few years ago, open sourced it too.
+The first time I heard about GraphQL was a few years ago in some article about Facebook, but I didn't pay much attention to it at the time.
+Thanks to frequent data breaches, one doesn't really need an API to access Facebook's data.. but I digress.

 Take the Ghost API as an example, which is built into the blog engine I use for this site.
 You can request data on individual posts, authors, etc, which is all standard fare.
 On top of that though, the devs provided a few query parameters to affect the returned data: